ClementineBerger/DPNMM/docs/_pages/audio.md

 ---

 This is the audio example page.
-You will find some audio examples of ambient noise is several acoustic scenes and music processed by different systems :
+You can find some audio examples of ambient noise in several acoustic scenes and music processed by different systems :
 - Baseline model by Estreder et al.
 - Proposed model without any power constraint
 - Proposed model with $\Delta \mathcal{P}_{max} = $ 2, 1, 0.5 dBA

+For each environment, the noise is filtered with a headphone's frequency response to simulate its passive attenuation.

+You can listen to the unprocessed music, the noise and the mix of the two.
+Then you can compare the perception of the noise in the unprocessed mix with the mixes obtained with the different systems.

 <br/>